fussells mill banner

 Grant's Two-Front Strategy

-Throughout the summer of 1864, Union Gen. Ulysses S. Grant employed a strategy of simultaneous operations on both sides of the James River in an attempt to break the stalemate around Petersburg.
-By forcing the Confederates to deploy troops on two-fronts, Grant hoped to stretch their lines to the breaking point.
+Throughout the summer of 1864, Union Gen. Ulysses S. Grant employed a strategy of simultaneous operations on both sides of the James River in an attempt to break the stalemate at Petersburg.
+By forcing the Confederates to defend two fronts at oncde, Grant aimed to stretch Lee's thin lines to the breaking point.
 In mid-August, Maj.
-Gen. Winfield Scott Hancock was tasked with threatening Richmond north of the James, while Maj.
+Gen. Winfield Scott Hancock was tasked with threatening Richmond from the north, while Maj.
 Gen. G.K.
-Warren's command operated against the Weldon Railroad south of Petersburg.
-On the night of August 13, the Union Second and Tenth Corps, along with Gregg's cavalry division, crossed James River at Deep Bottom.
+Warren's command moved against the Weldon Railroad south of Petersburg.
+On the night of August 13, the Union Second and Tenth Corps, along with Gregg's cavalry division, crossed the James River at Deep Bottom.

 fussells mill map